-Let us help you figure out how to use Effective Negative Consequences—sign-up for a free Parenting Coaching session.
+Let us help you figure out how to use Effective Negative Consequences—join the Smarter Parenting club.

 Figuring out how to give Effective Negative Consequences can be tricky as many parents struggle with implementing all five elements that make a consequence successful.